FriedbergLab/GOThresher/README.md

 ## Unit testing

 Unit tests are provided inside the directory `tests`.
 They can be run to ensure correct installation and working.
 Running the test script requires the module `unittest` which can be easily installed as `pip install unittest`.

-Run the tests as:
+**Run the tests from within the `tests` directory:**

 ```
 $ python test_gothresher.py